-Totally disabled, in the first 24 months of the benefit period (the Increasing Claim Option has not been selected and there is no business income or other payments)
+Totally disabled in the first 24 months of the benefit period (the Increasing Claim Option has not been selected and there is no business income or other payments)

-Α Pre-disability income \$11,000
+A Pre-disability income \$11,000

-В Income replacement amount A x 70% \$7,700
+B Income replacement amount A x 70% \$7,700

-С Business income \$0
+C Business income \$0

 D Maximum potential monthly benefit B - C \$7,700

 E Sum insured \$7,000

 F Monthly benefit Lesser of D , E \$7,000

-^{}The rate applied will change for any pre-disability income above \$20,000, as explained under 'Calculating your monthly benefit' on this page.
+The rate applied will change for any pre-disability income above \$20,000, as explained under 'Calculating your monthly benefit' on this page.

-Totally disabled, after the first 24 months of the benefit period (the Increasing Claim Option has not been selected and there is no business income or other payments)
+Totally disabled after the first 24 months of the benefit period (the Increasing Claim Option and Extended Care Option have not been selected and there is no business income or other payments)

-A Pre-disability income \$11,000
+Α Pre-disability income \$11,000

 В Income replacement amount (reduced) A x 70% x 6/7 \$6,600

 С Business income \$0

 D Maximum potential monthly benefit B - C \$6,600

-Е Sum insured \$7,000
+E Sum insured \$7,000

 F Sum insured (reduced) E x 6/7 \$6,000

 G Monthly benefit Lesser of D , F \$6,000

-^{}The rate applied will change for any pre-disability income above \$20,000, as explained under 'Calculating your monthly benefit' on this page.
+The rate applied will change for any pre-disability income above \$20,000, as explained under 'Calculating your monthly benefit' on this page.

-About NEOS Life TPD Critical Child Interim Definitions Common Income Important Interim benefits Accident Rollover Protection Cover Cover Illness Cover Support information Cover Cover Cover
+About NEOS Protection Life Cover TPD Cover Critical Illness Cover Child Cover Common benefits Income Support Cover Important information Interim Accident Cover Interim Rollover Cover Definitions